Guide to Global Accessibility Awareness Day

 More to explore

-The Juvenile Court and Community Schools student representative on the San Diego County Board of Education for March was Hairon, a ninth grader at Escondido Community School.
+The Juvenile Court and Community Schools student representative on the San Diego County Board of Education for August was Bella, a junior in the Project SAFE – East independent study program.